ShadowTheHedgehogHacking/2P-ShdTH/README.md

 ## Credits
 * DonutStopGaming for major contributions to chunks, P3/AI partner mapping, CoasterFix, GravitySwitchers, PlayerPointer, structs analysis, and numerous other address discoveries
 * LimblessVector for his work on identifying objects, work on the initial memory list, SinglePlayer Widescreen Hack, Stray Pixel under HP Bars fix,
-* TheHatedGravity for red/yellow TrueBlackShadow textures, v1.2+ MenuUI, v2.0 Banner
+* TheHatedGravity for red/yellow TrueBlackShadow textures, v1.2+ MenuUI, v2.0 Banner, and a ton of testing
-* Infinite Lives by Link Master
-* Chaos Powers Activators by Zzetti
 * Original Shadow vector used in banner by nibroc_rock (modified)
 * Muzzarino for some symbol findings
+* Chaos Powers Activators by Zzetti
+* Infinite Lives by Link Master

 ## Thanks
 * DonutStopGaming for the many nights spent pair reversing and all the contributions to this project
+* TryTwo for extremely useful new debugging features in Dolphin
+* aldelaro5 for Dolphin Memory Engine
 * igorseabra4 and Sewer56 for Heroes and Shadow file reversing work & editing tools (HeroesPowerPlant, HeroesONE-Reloaded, etc...)
 * LimblessVector for Shadow file reversing work (HeroesPowerPlant)
-* aldelaro5 for Dolphin Memory Engine
-* TryTwo for extremely useful new debugging features in Dolphin
 * TheHatedGravity, LimblessVector, Shadowth117, DonutStopGaming, my local friends, and all the randoms I played with on Parsec for playtesting
-* DeadlyFugu, Muzzarino
-* Heroes Hacking Central (&Shadow)
+* Heroes Hacking Central (&Shadow) for keeping us insane during this project